C - D

 Red clay body.

 CCC was started c.
 1960 by Mr. Dennis Tupy who immigrated to Canada from Czechoslovokia in 1951.
 Dennis was the first mold maker at Blue Mountain Pottery.
-CCC was reformed into Rainbow Ceramics (see below)
+CCC was reformed into Rainbow Ceramics (see entry for Rainbow Ceramics)

 CCC (Canadian Ceramic Craft) - Clarksburg, Ontario.